-Section 5.
+Section 2.
 Work gloves and foul weather gear, consisting of rain boots, rain hat, rain coat and rain pants, shall be provided by the City for the use of said employees in the performance of their duties.
 The City shall provide safety equipment, including hard hats, chaps, eye protection and ear protection.
 Employees shall wear such provided equipment when performing job duties.

-Section 6.
+Section 3.
 Any employee who provides a medical exception to this policy, from a licensed physician, shall have such exception respected subjected to the operating needs of the department.

-GROUP HEALTH AND LIFE INSURANCE
+ARTICLE 18 GROUP HEALTH AND LIFE INSURANCE

 Section 1.
 The City of Attleboro will provide employees during the term of this Agreement with a group health insurance plan, including hospital, surgical and medical benefits, and with a group dental plan which are substantially equivalent to that which is being provided on the effective day of this Agreement.
 The City shall pay seventy-five percent (75%), and the employee shall pay twenty-five percent (25%) of the cost of the premium for said group health insurance plan excluding the group dental plan.
 The City shall pay fifty percent (50%) of the cost of the premium for the group dental plan.
-Dental premiums shall be paid in 48 equal installments over the course of the year, such that in months where there are five pay periods no deduction shall be taken in the fifth pay period.
+Effective July 1, 2009, Master Health Plus shall be eliminated.